On the Number of Single-Peaked Narcissistic or Single-Crossing Narcissistic Preference Profiles: Counting Single-Crossing Narcissistic Profiles

 \section{Counting Single-Crossing Narcissistic Profiles}

 In this section, we study the number of single-crossing narcissistic (SCN) preference profiles for the voter set~$\vvv=\{1,2,\ldots, n\}$.
-Since SCN profiles are also SPN~(\cref{nsc->sp}), we obtain the following result as we did for the SPN profiles.
+Just as in \cref{sec:nsp}, we are interested in the SCN profiles that are single-crossing with respect to the linear order~$1\triangleright 2 \triangleright \dots \triangleright n$.
+Since SCN profiles are also SPN~(\cref{nsc->sp}), we obtain the following result.